fdb/slarg-website/events/2022-10-12-upcycling-workshop-ecopoetry-in-practice.md

 Max: 10 guests

 Free of charge.
-Bring one item of clothing you want to recycle.
+Bring one item of clothing you want to upcycle.